- It gets worse before it gets better

 As Strange Days on Planet Earth so clearly showed, everywhere we trade goods and services, we introduce invaders.
 We bring a walking, jumping, leaping, spreading, blowing, swimming, tumbling plague of every beast and pest and insect and weed with us.
 We have nearly destroyed Australia by introducing rabbits, foxes, pigs, camels, cats, feral dogs, weeds, fish, and of course the cane toad!
 The more pests we introduce, the weaker the local ecosystem.
 By the sheer force of our frequent movements, we are creating the one global ecosystem, and the risks of precious local ecosystem services fighting it out to the death are just horrific.

-4. Predators — the ecosystem police we’ve hunted
+4. Predators — the ‘ecosystem police’ we’ve hunted to near extinction

 The Eclipse summary page mentioned that we could soon see a world without large predators like lions and tigers and bears in the wild.
 Top line predators are like the police force of ecosystems.
 They regulate the ecosystem, and stop otherwise harmless members of the food web breeding out of control and destroying the place.
 As journalist George Monbiot describes it, “a ‘trophic cascade’ is an ecological process which starts at the top of the food chain, and tumbles all the way down to the bottom.”
 It’s just under 5 minutes, and is a beautifully shot and clearly explained masterpiece.